 Driver monitoring we’ll see in aftermarket products later this year, But for it to be built directly into the car, we’ll have to wait until 2019 or 2020. – Shmuel

 However, as of now, the feature is only sported in the Xperia Touch today.
-Shmuel further stated that even though EyeSight likes gestural interface technology, it also can work quite well with voice controls too, as Sony visualizes it.
+Shmuel further stated that even though EyeSight likes gestural interface technology, it can also work quite well with voice controls, as Sony visualizes it.
 This means that by 2020, the car drivers can wave at their dashboards along with the passersby and co-drivers!

 EyeSight with voice control